- Property Appraisers

 Our appraisers are often working off site.
 Please leave a message and they will respond as soon as possible.

-If you require information about a parcel, please contact reception at 208-644-2740.
+If you require information about a parcel, please call our office or email an information request.
 We are happy to email a copy of a parcel sheet and if needed a plat map.